jack-webb/GoodbyeVibration/README.md

 `appops`.
 This was removed from user-accessible settings in 4.4.2, but is still available under the hood.

 GoodbyeVibration uses `appops` under the hood to remove a given app's `VIBRATE` permission.
-It also provides a worker to persist the change, which can be overwritten when the app is updated.
+It also provides a worker to persist the change, to prevent our setting from being overwritten when the app is updated.